PAIRED®

 Back to Top

 PAIRED unites independent craft breweries with acclaimed chefs from across the country to celebrate the intricacies and possibilities of pairing beer and food.
 Enjoy uniquely designed small bites perfectly paired with craft beer, cider, and cocktails found nowhere else at the festival.
+PAIRED attendees will enjoy 2-oz. pours.

-Our 2024 chefs include James Beard Award nominees and winners, Michelin Star chefs, and Food and Wine Best New Chefs, a Season 21 Top Chef finalist, and two world pizza champions.
+Our 2025 chefs include James Beard Award nominees and winners, Michelin Star chefs, and Food and Wine Best New Chefs, a Season 21 Top Chef finalist, and two world pizza champions.

 Two nights only.
-Oct 10 & 11, 5:30 -9:00 pm.
+Oct 9 & 10, 5:30-9:00 pm.

-Meet the 2024 Chefs
+Meet the 2025 Chefs

 photo of chef Sarah Beckwith